nofahad/nofahad/README.md

 - 👋 Hello.
 My name is Noorulain.
-- 🔭 I’m currently working on various projects to improve my Data Analysis and Data Visualisation skills
 - 🌱 I’m interested in Data Analysis & Visualisation
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/noorulain-fahad/)
 - 😄 Pronouns: She/Her